 Alexander Sychov talked about the way he creates exquisite environment art with cardboard boxes in Unreal.
-This scene is actually available for download at Unreal Marketplace.

 Hello, everyone!
 My name is Alexander Sychov, and I’m a 3D Artist.
 At the moment, I’m wrapping up my contract as a Senior 3D Artist at Deep Silver Fishlabs in Hamburg, Germany and preparing to transition to a Level Artist position at Ubisoft, Toronto.